Lakewood Elementary Information

 Curriculum and Instructional Format: The curriculum includes reading, language arts, mathematics, science, social studies, fine arts (visual and vocal), physical education, and technology.
 You can find more information at www.dallasisd.org.
 The instructional format varies throughout the day and depends on the lesson taught, mastery of concepts, and individual student's needs.

 DISD Consent and Release of Liability Form: If you want photos of your child to appear in the year-end Memory Book (yearbook), you must sign the Release and consent to photographs of your child(ren).

-School Tours: If you are interested in sending your child to Lakewood Elementary and would like to have a guided tour of our the school, tours take place the first Thursday of every month at 9:00 a.m, when school is in session (no summer tours).
+School Tours: If you are interested in sending your child to Lakewood Elementary and would like to have a guided tour of our the school, tours take place the first Tuesday of every month at 9:00 a.m, when school is in session (no summer tours).
 No appointment necessary.
 Please check in at the front desk upon arrival to sign the visitor book.
 For more information, please email Tours@lakewoodelementary.net.
-The January tour will take place on January 12, 2017.

 School Wide Communications: At lakewoodelementary.net, click "Sign up for eNews" for the most current information.
 A hard copy of The Links will be found each week in your child’s Thursday Folder and a PDF version will be uploaded to the website.

 Class Communication: Utilize your class website.
 Additional information will be provided by your child’s homeroom teacher and/or Class Room Rep.